jkohlin/wordpress-basics/2-ecosystem.md

 What is the title of this article? e.g. "How Hurricane Irma Became Such a Monster"

 **post_status**
 Is this article published?
-Or is it still pending awating approval?
-Can have the following values:
+Or is it still pending, awating approval?
+This field can have the following values:

 - publish (Live on the website.)
 - future (Will be automatically published on a set date and time.)